Professional Background &

 - 10/2006- 09/2007

 Doctor at the University of Queensland, Australia, Mater Hospital, Caboolture Hospital.
-Appropriation of sound internal knowledge (cardiological, oncological, nephrological, pulmunological stations) - 04/2011-01/2012
+Acquired sound basic knowledge of internal medicine (cardiological, oncological, nephrology, pulmonology wards) - 04/2011-01/2012

-Doctor at the Department of Internal Medicine with a focus on endocrinology and metabolic diseases at the University Hospital Jena (Prof. Dr. Müller) - 02/2012-10/2013
+Doctor at the Department of Internal Medicine with a focus on endocrinology and metabolic diseases at Jena University Hospital (Prof. Dr. Müller) - 02/2012-10/2013

-Research project/doctor at the University of Sydney, research into the mechanisms of parathyroid secretion from the parathyroid gland - 02/2014
+Research project/doctor at the University of Sydney, investigating the mechanisms of parathyroid hormone secretion - 02/2014

-Employee doctor at the Endocrinological Community Practice Happ-Santen-Engelbach in Frankfurt am Main - Since 04/2019
+Employed doctor in the endocrinology group practice Happ-Santen-Engelbach in Frankfurt am Main - Since 04/2019

-Intensive study Health Economics (45.
-Year) at the EBS Executive School
+Intensive Study Program Health Economics (45th year) at the EBS Executive School

 - 10/2000- 10/2007

-Doctorate at the Institute of Pathology, Working Group Immunopathology of FSU Jena with Professor Dr. Brower
+Doctorate at the Institute of Pathology, Immunopathology Group of FSU Jena with Professor Dr. Bräuer.

-Topic of the dissertation: "Induction and functional characterization of tolerogenic dendritic cells"
+Dissertation topic: "Induction and functional characterization of tolerogenic dendritic cells."

 Continuing education